 3 Smith's Tropical Paradise Luau

 The beautiful gardens surrounding this luau make for a magical setting, and one that you'll want to explore before the night kicks in.
 When the conch is blown and the roasted pig set out, the feast begins.
 The buffet ensures that you won't go hungry and includes lomi salmon, mahimahi, chicken, beef, macaroni salad, and plenty of vegetables and desserts.
 A full bar is available throughout.
 The dramatic production that follows features a wealth of color, music, dance, and spectacle that represents the whole of the Pacific world.
-A wonderful environment.
+A wonderful environment, and Hawaiian culture and tradition can be explored via the luau, Hawaiian village and other resources.
 (808-821-6895)

 2 Pa'ina o Hanalei

 From their position along the shores of Hanalei Bay, visitors give themselves over to the charm of this delightful luau.
 Festivities begin with the call of the conch, at which point the kalua pig is premiered in ceremonial style.
 It headlines the buffet, which also features grilled fish and chicken, fresh salads, local vegetables and fruits, and great desserts like pineapple cake and coconut pudding.
 The Polynesian review that succeeds it includes fire dancing, along with music and spectacle based on a variety of Hawaiian traditions.
+The views from the bluff are spectacular and this is the only luau in Princeville.
 (808-826-9644)

 1 Grand Hyatt Kaua'i Luau

 This hotel-sponsored luau provides a healthy dose of spectacle, music, and authentic Hawaiian foods.
 The evening show, Havaiki Nui, begins with a torch-lighting ceremony on the edge of the ocean, heralded by the call of the conch shell.
 As it progresses, the luau showcases native crafts and costume, along with music and dance performances from cultures throughout the Pacific.
 The menu includes traditional fare like kalua pig, fresh fish, lomi salmon, and haupia (coconut pudding).
+Centrally located in Lihue, this is easily reached by a short drive from visitors staying on the east, south, or west sides of the island.
 (808-742-1234)